chef-boneyard/chef-dk/README.md

 help you decide if this is desirable and instructions, see "Using ChefDK as Your Primary Development Environment" below.

+### `chef install`
+`chef install` reads a Policyfile.rb document, which contains a `run_list` and optional cookbook version constraints, finds a set of cookbooks that provide the desired recipes and meet dependency constraints, and emits a Policyfile.lock.json describing the expanded run list and locked cookbook set.
+The Policyfile.lock.json can be used to install the cookbooks on another machine.
+The policy lock can be uploaded to a Chef Server (via the `chef push` command) to apply the expanded run list and locked cookbook set to nodes in your infrastructure.
+The Policyfile feature is currently incomplete and of beta quality; changes to the Chef Server APIs will need to be implemented before the feature is production-ready.
+The feature currently operates in a compatibility mode.
+See the POLICYFILE_README.md for further details.

+### `chef push`
+`chef push POLICY_GROUP` uploads a Policyfile.lock.json along with the cookbooks it references to a Chef Server.
+The policy lock is applied to a `POLICY_GROUP`, which is a set of nodes that share the same run list and cookbook set.
+This command operates in compatibility mode and has the same caveats as `chef install`.
+See the POLICYFILE_README.md for further details.

 ### Using ChefDK as Your Primary Development Environment

 By default, ChefDK only adds a few select applications to your `PATH`